Life after Storm Desmond: how to cope with flooding

-If you’re on your own, don’t despair.
-Flood relief site Spirit of Cumbria has a message board on which many kind volunteers have offered their services – you can post your specific request under ‘Needing Help’.
+If you’re on your own, don’t despair, there are flood relief charities out there.
 If you’re faced with more specialised jobs such as pumping water or reporting gas leaks, the government has also posted a list of contacts that can provide professional assistance on its Prepare for a Flood page.

 Push your insurer

 It’s unfortunately common for insurers’ response times to become considerably slower when an area is badly affected by flooding, causing significant stress to claimants.
 Early estimates suggest that Storm Desmond has caused £500 million worth of damage; it’s essential that all insurers acknowledge the extent of this disaster and support victims in their hour of need.